-- 1. Course critical to assessment: None - 2.
+- 1. Course critical to assessment:None except for MSc Operational Research and Analytics; students starting before 2018/19 must pass both MA425 and MA426 in order to be awarded the degree. - 2.
 Distinction/Merit borderline (scheme paragraph 3.3.2): Classification for students with mark profiles falling into this range will be determined according to an aggregate formula: a Distinction if the student has achieved either an aggregate score of 280 or marks of 80 or above in one unit's worth of MA courses. - 3.
 Merit/Pass borderline (scheme paragraph 3.3.4): Classification for students with mark profiles falling into this range will be determined according to an aggregate formula: a Merit if they have achieved an aggregate score of 240.